caneara/varnish/docs/index.md

       link: https://github.com/caneara/varnish

 features:
-  - icon: 💪🏻
-    title: Expanding library
-    details: New components are being added all the time, so check back regularly for updates.
   - icon: 🛠
     title: Raw Vue files
     details: Easily import as-is or tweak the individual components in order to fit your needs.
   - icon: 🌙
     title: Dark mode support
     details: Includes built-in styling for light and dark mode, making development easier.
-  - icon: 👩🏻‍💻
-    title: Live demos
-    details: Interact with demos for each component, so you can see exactly what you'll get.
-  - icon: 📖
-    title: Rich documentation
-    details: Each component comes with a complete overview of its features and  options.
   - icon: 🎉
     title: Free and open
     details: The library is made available under the MIT license, making it easy to do what you want.